Cities

 Do

-[edit]- Efeler Yolu is a 500-km hiking trail developed from Izmir to Selçuk, leading over the inland mountain ridges and commemorating the efes, the local noble outlaws of the centuries past.
+- Efeler Yolu is a 500-km hiking trail from Izmir to Selçuk, crossing the mountains and commemorating the efes, noble outlaws of bygone centuries.

 - Skydive at Efes airfield next to Ephesus.
 The usual jump for a beginner is a tandem freefall coupled to an instructor, so minimum training, fitness and skill are needed.